charlieperson/charlieperson.github.io/clean_code/_posts/2017-08-04-objects_and_data_structures.md

 methods on objects that are returned from methods within the same class.
 The moment that we break this rule, we've created a dependency on an external class.
-The law only applies to objects though and not to data structures, because data structures expose their internals by their nature and therefore it is not a smell to a
+The law only applies to objects though and not to data structures, because data structures expose their internals by their nature and therefore it is not a smell to access the internal values.